Abhishek-5455/Code-Narrator/README.md

 - Large files (>10MB) may take longer to process
 - Complex nested structures might need manual review
 - Some edge cases in comment parsing

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- FastAPI for the excellent Python web framework
-- React team for the amazing frontend library
-- All contributors who help improve this project

 ## 📞 Support